lifemapper/bison/docs/notes/process_2019_10.rst

 #. associated_media

-   * not present in gbif/dwc file
+   * not present in gbif occurrence.txt (next, get from verbatim.txt)

 #. associated_references